-The Executive Management Board includes the President and CEO as Chairman, and other persons appointed by the Board of Directors of the parent company as members.
-The Executive Management Board assists the President and CEO in decision-making.
+The Executive Management Board includes the President and CEO as Chair, and other persons appointed by the Board of Directors of the parent company as members.
+The Executive Management Board assists the President and CEO in decisionmaking.

-The Executive Management Board handles all important issues relating to the whole Group and its units, including all the matters of the Business Divisions or line functions that are to be handled by the Board of Directors of the parent company.
-However, the President and CEO can, if considered appropriate, decide not to take a matter to the Executive Management Board.
+The Executive Management Board handles the most significant issues relating to the operations of the Group and its units, including all issues of the Business divisions or line functions that are referred to be handled by the Board of Directors of the parent company.
+However, the President and CEO may, where deemed appropriate, decide that an issue shall not be referred to be handled by the Executive Management Board.